regiregi22/ARMA-3/README.md

 14- If you have a G-SYNC monitor, set "Max Frame Rate" to 3 frames below the maximum (with a 144hz monitor, use 141Hz), and set "Monitor Technology" to G-SYNC Compatible.

-14- If you have an Nvidia GPU, open the Nvidia Control Panel, go to 3D Settings, Manage 3D Settings, Program Settings, and add "arma3_x64.exe".
+15- If you have an Nvidia GPU, open the Nvidia Control Panel, go to 3D Settings, Manage 3D Settings, Program Settings, and add "arma3_x64.exe".
 Then go to Display, Set-up G-SYNC, tick "Enable G-SYNC", tick "Enable for windowed and full screen mode", select your display and tick "Enable settings for the selected display model".
 Make sure you activate G-SYNC/Freesync on your monitor buttons menu.

-15- Run Arma 3, go to Options, Video Options and click the button "AUTODETECT".
+16- Run Arma 3, go to Options, Video Options and click the button "AUTODETECT".
 Go to tab Display, set Display mode to "Fullscreen", set your resolution, set your aspect ratio, set "VSYNC" to Disabled.
 This is your base configuration, if you want now you can fine tune the settings on the "General" tab and the "AA & PP" tab to your liking.
 You can see here if a setting is more CPU or GPU dependant: https://community.bistudio.com/wiki/Arma_3:_Performance_Optimisation

+This is the gold standard benchmark for testing Arma performance settings if needed:
 Benchmark: https://steamcommunity.com/sharedfiles/filedetails/?id=375092418

 -----------------------------